Singing The Bones Retreat

 With Lydia Violet Harutoonian

 Having previously taken the Singing the Bones online course is a necessary pre-requisite for this retreat!

-You will also delve into learning about the instruments and musical styles singing in your blood.
+You will dive into learning about the instruments and music styles singing in your blood.
 You will see the connections and differentiations across cultures.
 And most importantly, you will practice reconnection within the diaspora, defining what a relationship with your ancestors means for you.

-This retreat will feature lectures, question and answer sessions, singing, evening storytelling celebrations, folk songs, and the magic of people gathering together to uncover symbolism and sounds from the past.
+This retreat will feature lectures, questions and answer sessions, singing, evening storytelling celebrations, folk songs, and the magic of people gathering together to uncover symbolism and sounds from the past.

-As was your homework in our online course, we will be inviting all participants to bring with them one folktale, mythological story, or a figure from either, with an optional online session offered before our gathering to grease the wheels and field any questions about this homework.
+As was your homework in our online course, we will be inviting you to bring one folktale, mythological story, or a figure from your ancestral lineage, with an optional online session offered before our gathering to grease the wheels and field any questions about this homework.